ngyiling/netflix-network-analysis/README.md

 **Technology:** Networkx, Matplotlib, Wordcloud, Pandas, NumPy <br />
 <br />
 **Results:**
-- 207 directors and casts identified, with 860 collaboration among casts and directors.
+- 207 directors and casts identified, with 860 collaboration among casts and directors
-- Identified communities, the relationships among communities and individuals, and individuals who are highly influencial.
+- Identified communities, the relationships among communities and individuals, and individuals who are highly influencial
-- Measured the homophily based on movie genre (Fiction & Non-Fiction).
+- Measured the homophily based on movie genre (Fiction & Non-Fiction)